heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 ```

 ### Gitbook
 I intentionally left off the Gitbook integration that redux includes because it would make this post too long.
-Project documentation may be covered in a future most.
+Project documentation may be covered in a future post.

 ### Other missing features
 I intentionally skipped the steps for `README.md`, `docs` and publishing docs with Gitbook, travis / continuous integration, creating examples, and configuring TypeScript.